section-io/module-metrics/README.md

 function in `metrics.go` so that fields that have known sanitization issues (like stripping the additional fields from `content_type`.)
 Additional sanitization can be added to this function as needed.
-The additional lables need to be valid Prometheus labels (see https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels).
+The additional labels need to be valid Prometheus labels (see https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels).
 This is required, but not currently enforced by the code.
-The additional lables also need to match the name of a field in the log lines.
+The additional labels also need to match the name of a field in the log lines.
 Lines that do not have the field will create a metric with a blank label value.